 Difference between chair and CEO

-Although the role of chairman of the board and CEO position may sometimes coincide on the same person, they are entirely different and the responsibilities that befall each function should be clearly defined.
+Although the role of the chairman of the board and the CEO position may sometimes coincide on the same person, they are entirely different and the responsibilities that befall each function should be clearly defined.

 The board chairperson, as seen above, presides over meetings and works in the sphere of the company’s general governance.
 Strategy, vision, and long-term planning are all within the chairman’s purview.